m1sclick/Stunci/README.md

 # Stunci
 Diploma project.
-Make it easyer to connect students and university workers and help them to communicate.
+Make it easier to connect students and university workers and help them to communicate.

+So, first of all my name is Pavel Kotelnickiy, this project is a part of my diploma.